Updated Mar 01, 2026

 API scopes determine the specific data your app can access.
 Only request the permissions your app truly needs.
 Common scopes include openid, profile, and email for user identity, as well as accounting.transactions for handling invoices, bank transactions, and receipts.
 If your app requires continuous access without users logging in every 30 minutes, include the offline_access scope to obtain a refresh token.

 You'll also need to set a Redirect URI, which is the secure URL where Xero will send users after they authorize your app.
 For production, use an HTTPS URL, while http://localhost works fine for local testing.
-Ensure the Redirect URI you configure in the Xero Developer Portal is an exact match to what you use in your code - any discrepancy will cause the authentication process to fail.
+Ensure the Redirect URI you configure in the Xero Developer Portal is an exact match to what you use in your code—any discrepancy will cause the authentication process to fail.

 Keep in mind that Xero access tokens expire after 30 minutes, while refresh tokens last for 60 days.
 By carefully selecting your scopes and securely storing your credentials, you'll ensure your app maintains reliable, long-term access to the financial data it requires.
+Since Adalo's paid plans have no record limit cap on the database, you can confidently sync extensive transaction histories without worrying about storage constraints.

 Step 2: Connect Xero Data to Adalo